Home > Blog > Blog > Make More Money Writing With This Foolproof Strategy

 And I’d say, “I sure can…at my rush rate price.”

-Real examples of rush-work charges
+Real examples of rush-work charges to make more money writing

 The result?
 A $3,000 price tag instead of $2,500.

 They began by offering $200 a post.
 When I pointed out it was essentially a gigantic rush job, they immediately upped their rate to $300 per.
-At that rate, I agreed to get 20 posts done on their crazy deadline — pocketing an extra $2,000 because it was a rush.
-Their reaction?
-They were thrilled I took so many of the posts, meaning they wouldn’t have to find as many writers as they thought to work the project.
+At that rate, I agreed to get 20 posts done on their crazy deadline—pocketing an extra $2,000 because it was a rush.

-As it happens, I found the work utterly enjoyable and I had the time in my schedule to do it.
+As it happens, I found the work enjoyable and I had the time in my schedule to do it.
 But they still needed to pay me more for rush work, because rush work costs more.

-Everybody knows that, which is what makes this strategy so easy to deploy.
 You really don’t have to explain to a prospect that their rush project will cost a premium.
 They get it.

 You may not be busy when a rush job comes along.
-Maybe you don’t have a single other writing gig that week.
+Maybe you don’t have a single other writing assignment that week.
 But that doesn’t matter.
 The client doesn’t need to know that.
 They just need to know that rush jobs cost more…a fact they will usually accept without a blink.

-Remember the famous work triangle — good, fast, cheap.
+Remember the famous work triangle—good, fast, cheap.
 Pick any two.
 You can’t get all three at once.
 You want good AND fast?
 It’s not going to be cheap.

 By the same token, if it’s fast and cheap, it won’t be good, as I’d often point out to my script clients.
 To which those screenwriters would always reply, “Oh!
 But I need it to look really good.”
 And then they’d pay the upcharge.

-What to charge for rush jobs
+What to charge for rush jobs to make more money writing

 You deserve more for doing things on a rush basis.
 So if a prospective client comes to you with a rush project, remember to up your rates.